kofiCode/PublicDocumentation/haskell/io-monad.md

 background, and also that you've read some information about *pure* functions, and their lack of side-effects.

 Lets jump right in.
-Examine the following basic haskell code:
+Briefly look at the following basic haskell code, by the end of the tutorial you'll understand exactly how this code works.
+Don't get too concerned about it right now:

 ```haskell
 main :: IO ()